 The Department of Transportation's Bicycle Transportation Action Plan (BTAP) (August 2015) provides specific goals, objectives, actions, and timelines for creating an environment (1) where people circulate without a car, (2) that significantly increases the number of people who commute by bike, (3) that increases the number of people who use a bike for utilitarian trips, fitness and recreation, and (4) that provides business and economic benefits for the City.
 The plan provides details for a network of bikeways so that every neighborhood is within 1/4 mile of an effective bicycle route and funding strategies to implement the plan.
 The CDSP supports the BTAP through promoting enhanced sidewalks that allocate space for bicycle parking and supporting bicycle infrastructure within the plan area.
 The CDSP area contains a significant portion of the BTAP's planned two-way cycle track along Union Street, and a portion of the planned greenway along El Molino Avenue.
-The CDSP also supports the BTAP through promoting enhanced sidewalks that allocate space for bicycle parking and supports the BTAP through promoting enhanced within the plan area.
+The CDSP also supports the BTAP through promoting enhanced sidewalks that allocate space for bicycle parking and supports the BTAP through promoting enhanced sidewalks that allocate space for bicycle track along Union Street, and a portion of the planned greenway along El Molino Avenue.
+The CDSP also supports the BTAP through promoting enhanced sidewalks that allocate space for bicycle parking and supporting bicycle parking and supporting bicycle infrastructure within the plan area.